 My second favourites were on par with each other.
 Berlin, Germany and Amsterdam Netherlands.
 Once again both of these places have such strong and important history which I became extremely interested in.
 Having little proper knowledge of the Holocaust, Hitlers engagements and relating history everything was an eye opener for me.
 I was literally astonished.
 I went to many museums and educated myself of such a terrible history.

 On another note.
 Berlin was just a stunning city, somewhere I vowed to go back to.
 One of the places that inspired me.
-The Germans also came across as extremely kind people, their food was amazing, their architecture was stunning.
-I feel like you really have to go there yourself and see what you feel yourself to understand what I mean.
+The Germans also came across as extremely kind people and their food was amazing (so deep fried).
+I feel like you really have to go there yourself and see what you feel to understand what I mean.

 Memorial to the Murdered Jews of Europe (Berlin)